otaxar/ImgProc/README.md

   h)  Once processed, the image is displayed in separate image frame and user can compare the quality loss, depending on settings.

 ### Features
--	Image size auto-correction
-The program checks the image width and size and ensures that the image can be sub-divided into 8x8 blocks without any remaining pixels.
+-	Image size auto-correction: The program checks the image width and size and ensures that the image can be sub-divided into 8x8 blocks without any remaining pixels.

--	Quantization quality
-User can select the quantization quality in the range 1-100, which 50 set as default.
+-	Quantization quality: User can select the quantization quality in the range 1-100, which 50 set as default.

--	8x8 block values reporting  (un-finished)
-Initially, the program was supposed to display values of 8x8 block in GUI, to demonstrate how the values change during the process of transformation.
-The initial concept is implemented at the command line level, where the program displays the values for 8x8 block at the image co-ordinates 128, 128.
-Unfortunately, as midterms approached and other assignment required my attention, I run out of time and decided not to implement the feature in GUI.
+-	8x8 block values reporting: The program displays the values of 8x8 block in GUI, to demonstrate how the values change during the process of transformation.